miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 landscape, trying things, making observations, testing, strategy, rational thought, pivoting yadda yadda.
-And having LLMs that are there along with you, which you can bounce ideas off of and in a very meta-process, bounce these blip-learnings... these hot prompt injections... haha!
+And having LLMs that are there along with you, which you can bounce ideas off of and in a very meta-process, bounce these blip-learnings... these hot prompt injections... ahaha!
 Both perfectly descriptive but also obviously a bit controversial.

 The document has been becoming very effective.
 Let me summarize it here and call